admir-selimovic/3dgs20-force-prediction/README.md

 Converting feature vectors $\mathbf{x}\_{\sigma\_i}$, attribute vectors $\mathbf{a}\_{\tau\_i}$, and ground truth vectors $\mathbf{y}\_{\sigma\_i}$ into composite steerable vectors necessitates the specification of the types $l$ of basis functions involved, as well as the multiplicities of each type.
 A type-$l$ vector, characterised by its dimension $2l+1$, pertains to scalar quantities if $l=0$, to vectors if $l=1$, and to rank-2 tensors if $l=2$.
 Higher orders ($l > 2$) are generally less prevalent in practice.
 Importantly, multiple basis functions of an identical type $l$ may co-exist within the same representation.

-For the effective implementation of composite steerable vectors and irreducible representations, we utilise the \textit{e3nn} library \autocite{geiger2022}, which provides a comprehensive framework that enables the formulation of composable $G$-equivariant operations for learning tasks involving three-dimensional data.
+For the effective implementation of composite steerable vectors and irreducible representations, we utilise the \textit{e3nn} library \autocite{geiger2022}, which provides a comprehensive framework that enables the formulation of composable $G$-morphic operations for learning tasks involving three-dimensional data.

 We set the number of hidden features to 32 and restrict the $\text{max}(l)$ to 2 for features and to 1 for attributes.
 Following this setting, the basis functions that form the hidden representations, $\mathbf{f}\_i$, are distributed so: `13x0e+3x1o+2x2e`, which is a symbolic notation within the e3nn framework.
 This nomenclature indicates that there are 13 or irreducible representations of type $l=0$, 3 of type $l=1$, and 2 of type $l=2$.
 Given that type $l=0$ has a single mode, type $l=1$ has 3 modes, and type $l=2$ has 5 modes, the total amounts to $13\times1 + 3\times3 + 2\times5 = 32$ basis functions.
 The suffixes `e` and `o` serve as parity indicators, representing even and odd parities respectively among the basis functions.
 It is noteworthy that the parity properties of spherical harmonics are intrinsically linked to their type $l$.